 - See also: algol-60, lisp, haskell, clean, lucid, krc, hope, miranda

-- I have 49 facts about If you See What I Mean. what would you like to know? email me and let me know how I can help.
+- Have a question about If you See What I Mean not answered here?
+Email me and let me know how I can help.

 Example code from the web: